OCRM Workshop prep…let’s go!

 (It’s less than 5 minutes 👍)

-If you’d like a resource to read and reference, feel free to download this reference paper on OCRM as well.
+If you’d like a resource to read, feel free to download this reference paper on OCRM as well.

 Step 2 - Review the objective(s)